penlow99/stock-analysis/README.md

 ---

 ### Challenges and Difficulties Encountered
--For some reason I still am not able to discern, Excel will automatically sort numbers in the fields of charts, in a left to right format with no regard for the value of the actual number.
+For some reason I still am not able to discern, Excel will automatically sort numbers in the fields of charts, in a left to right format with no regard for the value of the actual number.
 I had to manually rearrange the "Goals" order in the second chart to properly display the results.

 ---

 ## Results